billguastalla/grpc-opengl-multiplayer/README.md

 The client tells the server where its camera position is, and the scene tells each client where the other users are.

-The fun is in the fact that you can see other users moving around on the screen.

 ![](https://billguastalla.com/binaries/multiplayer-scene/videos/quick-demo-2022-04-20-14-45-22-brief.gif)

 The longer version of this demo video is [here](https://billguastalla.com/binaries/multiplayer-scene/videos/quick-demo-2022-04-20-14-45-22.mp4).